KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 In addition note that the **Items** panel provides all the applicable functions sorted by categories:

--  arithmetic functions,
 -  aggregation functions,
+-  string functions
--  date functions,
+-  time functions,
--  spatial functions.
+-  spatial functions,
+-  sql functions,
+-  custom function (if they are registred).

 .. warning::
      **Take into account the Oracle function definition**